rohan-d3v/CSAv1/README.md

 For auto generated Documentation for auto rails lib generation refer: doc/app

-Thank you to Aaron Neyer for help with database Implementation.
+Thank you to Aaron Neyer for help with understanding rails database backend Implementation.
+He was my senior and I have worked with him in the past to implement rails front end applications

+UI, Calculator, Notes: Elizabeth
+Backend, webchat, admin features, login/user access: Rohan
+Forum: Sasha
+Amazon Alexa App: Ashley

 Usage instructions
  1) Yigit (yxk38) now has access to admin functions, all buttons should be available.